Italian Panna Cotta Recipe

 Fresh fruit or fruit sauces are the perfect accompaniment for creamy, vanilla desserts like this one.

 - Try macerating halved/quartered strawberries and whole blueberries with a little sugar.
-Spoon over set panna cotta with chopped pistachio nuts.
+Spoon over the set panna cotta with chopped pistachio nuts.

 - Top with a few spoonfuls of homemade Strawberry coulis.